Zhiyuan-Amos/blog/_posts/2023-02-07-test-principles.md

 > The way that tests help you solve problems is by mitigating risk...
 Test code itself does not directly deliver value.
 It's valuable for its loss prevention, both in terms of the real harm of bugs (lost revenue, violated privacy, errors in results) and in terms of the time spent detecting and fixing those bugs.
 We don't like paying that cost, so we pay for tests instead.
 It's an insurance policy...
 Selecting your policy is selecting how much risk you want to take on, or how much you can afford to avoid.<sup>[10][10]</sup>

-#### Consider Inverting Test Design

-Think of what Integration Tests to write.
-Then, think of the scenarios that Integration Tests do not cover and can be covered by Unit Tests.
+Practically, when coming up with a suite of test cases, consider starting from the top of the test pyramid: firstly, identify the test cases that are best covered by E2E tests, then Integration tests, then Unit tests, then Internal tests.

 ### Maximize Test Clarity